Center for Data and Visualization Sciences (CDVS)

 Search for data from polls conducted by many leading survey research organizations.
 NOTE: Users must register for a personal account.
 Previous login credentials will not provide access to Roper iPoll.
 A new account will be required.

-Develop interactive thematic maps and reports using thousands of demographic, business, and marketing data variables.
+Develop interactive thematic maps and reports using more than 100,000 demographic, business, and marketing data variables.

 The primary way to access Census Bureau data, including upcoming releases from the 2018 American Community Survey, 2017 Economic Census, 2020 Census and more.
 After July 1, 2019, all new data (previously released on American FactFinder) will be released on this new data platform.